rails/rails/guides/source/getting_started.md

 end
 ```

 If you re-submit the form now, you'll see another familiar error: a template is missing.
 That's ok, we can ignore that for now.
-What the +create+ action should be doing is saving our new post to a database.
+What the `create` action should be doing is saving our new post to a database.

 When a form is submitted, the fields of the form are sent to Rails as _parameters_.
 These parameters can then be referenced inside the controller actions, typically to perform a particular task.
-To see what these parameters look like, change the +create+ action to this:
+To see what these parameters look like, change the `create` action to this:

 ```ruby
 def create